Neuralink’s tech embeds tiny wires in the brain to read electrical pulses

 This evening during a press conference in San Franciso, scientists at Elon Musk’s Neuralink — a startup founded in 2017 with the stated goal of creating “ultra-high-bandwidth brain-machine interfaces” that connect humans with computers — gave an update on progress.
-They claim the prototypes they’ve developed to date will help alleviate chronic medical conditions like epilepsy, and could one day enable amputees to regain mobility and help physically disabled patients hear, speak, and see.
+They claim the prototypes they’ve developed to date will help alleviate chronic medical conditions like Parkinson’s and epilepsy, and could one day enable amputees to regain mobility and help physically disabled patients hear, speak, and see.

 “Neuralink didn’t come out of nowhere — there’s a long history of academic research here,” said Neuralink president Max Hodak during the presentation.
 “We’re … building on the shoulders of giants.”